Demonstration Informed Specification Search: Experiments

-In addition to finding the most probable DFAs much faster than the baselines, DISS also found \emph{more} high probability DFAs.
-The most probable DFA found by DISS for monolothic experiment is shown in Fig~\ref{fig:learned_dfas}.
-The incremental variant is similar, with an additional edge to the sink failure state enforced by the prior knowledge.
-We observe that for both experiments, DISS is able to learn that if the agent visits $\blueTile$, it needs to visit $\brownTile$ before $\yellowTile$.
+Next, we analyze the DFAs learned by DISS.
+The most likely DFAs found by DISS for each experiment (left and right) are shown in Fig~\ref{fig:learned_dfas}.
+We observe that for both experiments, DISS is able to learn that if the agent visits $\blueTile$, it needs to visit $\brownTile$ before $\yellowTile$!
+Furthermore, the monolithic DFA is impressively able to learn that $\redTile$ leads to a sink state, a feat that requires quite a number of negative examples to illicit from our size-based DFA sampler.
+In fact, this discovery is responsible for the large drop in energy at 15 iterations in the monolithic experiment.

 Nevertheless, our learned DFAs differ from ground truth, particularly when it comes to the acceptance of strings \emph{after} visiting $\yellowTile$.
 We note that a large reason for this is that our domain and planning horizon make the left most $\yellowTile$ effectively act as a sink state.
-That is, the resulting sequences are effectively indistinguishable, with many even having the exact same energy.
+That is, the resulting sequences are indistinguishable, with many even having the exact same energy.
 In Fig~\ref{fig:learned_dfas}, we make such edges lighter, and note that the remainder of the DFAs show good agreement with the ground truth.
-This limitation is standard in learning from demonstrations.
+Finally, while impressive, this points to a fundamental limitation of demonstrations.
+Namely, if two tasks have very correlated policies in a workspace, then without strong priors or side information, one is unable to distinguish the tasks.
+For example, if a task requires the agent to avoid $\redTile$, but no $\redTile$ are shown in the workspace, then one cannot hope to learn this aspect of the task.